Elissa SalasChief Executive Officer

 Leela de Souza BranstenVice President of Development & Marketing

 Leela de Souza Bransten

 Chief Development & Marketing Officer

-Leela joined College Track in 2013 as a consultant in Investor Relations, leading Individual Giving and Major Gifts in the Bay Area.
-In November 2014, she became Interim Vice President of Development and assumed the permanent role in September 2015.
+Leela joined College Track in 2013 as a consultant in Investor Relations, leading individual giving and major gifts in the Bay Area.
+In 2014, she became Interim Vice President of Development & Marketing and assumed the permanent role in 2015.
 Prior to College Track, Leela held several positions in the private sector in marketing and sales.
 Most recently she worked at Genentech for almost a decade.
 Leela also worked for McKinsey & Company as a management consultant and following that was appointed to serve as a White House Fellow in the Clinton Administration.
-In a former life, Leela was a professional ballet dancer, performing internationally and throughout the country with Hubbard Street Dance Company.
+In her first career, Leela was a professional ballet dancer, performing internationally and throughout the country with Hubbard Street Dance Company.
 Leela graduated Phi Beta Kappa from the University of Chicago with an A.B. in Biopsychology.
 She went on to earn her M.B.A. and a certificate in Public Management from Stanford Graduate School of Business.
-While at Stanford, Leela was an academic tutor for middle school students in the I Have a Dream program in East Palo Alto.
+While at Stanford, Leela was an academic tutor and mentor for middle school students in the I Have a Dream program in East Palo Alto.
 This work led to a 20-year relationship with four siblings, three of whom are now first-generation college graduates.

 Jeannie JohnsonVice President of Programs

 Vice President of Programs

 Jeannie Johnson joined College Track in 2012 as Vice President of Programs.
 In this role, she leads a program team to manage and refine student programming.
 Her personal experience of transitioning from the foster care system to college inspired her commitment to improve educational outcomes for underserved youth.
 She began her career as a teacher and counselor of adjudicated youth, and later became the Principal at Benjamin Holt College Prep Academy in Stockton, California, where 100% of seniors were accepted to a 4-year college.
 Prior to joining College Track, Jeannie served as Director of the College and Career Readiness Office for Oakland Unified School District, where she managed the District’s efforts to ensure more students graduated college-ready.
 Jeannie earned her B.A. in English and M.Ed. from CSU, Stanislaus.